Paying the Principal on a Car Loan: What Does This Mean?

 - Round Up: Round your payment up to the nearest attainable amount.
 For example, if your payment is $365.82, consider bumping it up to $400 or $450.
 These small overages will chip away at the principal balance.

 - Extra Payments: Make one additional payment a year or at least once during the loan.
 Every little bit counts.

 - Fool the Schedule: If your loan is 72 months, use an auto loan calculator to figure out what the payment would be on a 60-month loan.
 You’ll have the lower payment of the 72-month loan as a safety net, so if you don’t have the money for the extra payment one month, you can make the lower payment of your 72-month loan and still stay current.

 If you can consistently pay as if you had a 60-month payment, you’ll pay off your loan a year early.
 For example, a $40,000 loan at 5% for 72 months is a $644 month payment.
 If you calculate the same loan for 60 months, it’s a $755 payment, but you’ll save $1,091 in total interest.

 Paying down the principal vs. refinancing

-Some lenders won’t let you pay down the principal, so refinancing to a loan with better terms may be the only way to pay off the car loan early.
-You could use our auto refinance calculator to see if refinancing is right for you.
+Some lenders don’t allow you to pay down the principal, so refinancing to a loan with better terms may be the only way to pay off the car loan ahead of schedule.
+Use an auto refinance calculator to see if refinancing will accomplish your goals.

-If you have a simple interest auto loan without pre-payment penalties and your lender will let you pay down the principal, it may make sense to stick with your current loan and work toward paying it off early.
+If you have a simple interest loan without prepayment penalties and the lender will let you pay down the principal, it may make sense to keep your current loan and work toward paying it off early.